 Version 1: June 2011 - June 2015.
 Version 2: July 2015 - September 2018.
 Version 3: October 2018 - September 2021.
 Version 4: October 2021 - September 2024.

 Traditional classroom model

 Version 1: In the lower division baccalaureate/associate degree category, 2 semester hours in Fundamentals of Public Speaking or Human Relations or (6/11).
 NOTE: Credit should not be awarded if students have already received credit for the Dale Carnegie Course: Effective Communications and Human Relations.
 Version 2: In the lower division baccalaureate/associate degree category, 2 semester hours in Fundamentals of Public Speaking or Human Relations (7/15).
 Version 3: In the lower division baccalaureate/associate degree category, 1 semester hour in communications (10/18).
+Version 4: In the lower division baccalaureate/associate degree category, 2 semester hours in Leadership (10/21).
 NOTE: Students may not receive credit for this course and Effective Communications and Human Relations (DLCR-0001).